 I specialize in the area of international security, specifically examining the relationship between emergent weapons technologies and international laws and norms surrounding the use of military force.
-My research examines the legal and normative implications of remote warfare, such as the use of unmanned aerial vehicles (UAVs) in counter-terrorism operations, as well as civil society’s response to these post-9/11 national security policies.
+My research explores the legal and normative implications of remote warfare, such as the use of unmanned aerial vehicles (UAVs) in counter-terrorism operations, as well as civil society’s response to these post-9/11 national security policies.

 International Relations, International Law, Human Rights, Human Security, U.S. Foreign Policy, INGOs/NGOs, Social Movements

 Nylen, Alexandria and Charli Carpenter.
-"Questions of Life or Death?
+"Questions of Life and Death?
 De-Constructing Human Rights Norms in Public Opinion Polls."
 European Journal of International Security, vol. 4, no. 2, 2019, pp. 142-162.

 Manuscripts Under Review or In Progress:

 Carpenter, Charli, Alexander Montgomery and Alexandria Nylen.
 "Manufacturing Complicity: How Survey Experiments Prime Americans for War Crimes."
 Under review at International Organization, (2019).